-The other allocations of this grant provide funding for mental health leaders, who spearhead efforts in boards to promote clear, integrated and responsive pathways to service for students in need, and an adjustment to reflect the impacts of amalgamating school authorities.
-Additional details can be found in the Technical paper available on the ministry's website.
+• The other allocations of this grant provide funding for teacher-librarians and/or library technicians and an adjustment to reflect the impacts of amalgamating school authorities.
+Additional details can be found in the technical paper available on the ministry's website.